ai4os/ai4-papi/README.md

 ```bash
 curl --location 'http://localhost:8000' --header 'Authorization: Bearer <your-OIDC-token>'
 ```
-* From in the Swagger UI (http://localhost:8000/docs), click in the uppper right corner button `Authorize` :unlock: and input your token.
+* From in the Swagger UI (http://localhost:8000/docs), click in the upper right corner button `Authorize` :unlock: and input your token.
 From now on you will be authenticated when making API calls from the Swagger UI.
 * From inside a Python script:
 ```python
 from types import SimpleNamespace